mseitzer/pattern-spotting/README.md

 The evaluation uses hand-labeled pattern occurences, which is why it is only available for the notary charters dataset.
 The evaluation scripts reports:
 - retrieval performance as mAP, i.e. the mean average precision over all correctly retrieved images
-- localization performance as mAP, i.e. the mean average precision over all correctly retrieved and localized images
+- localization performance as mAP, i.e. the mean average precision over all correctly retrieved and localized patterns
-- localization performance as IoU, i.e. the intersection over union score of all correctly retrieved images
+- localization performance as IoU, i.e. the intersection over union score of all correctly retrieved patterns

 ## Repository Structure